raxosiris/slate/source/includes/_orders.md

 # Orders
-Contains carts for users.
+A cart is converted to an order after a successful payment.
 ## Path
 `/orders/{order}`

-where `{order}` is an automatically generated unique id of the order
+where `{order}` is an a unique order id.
+This id corresponds to a successful paymentRequest id

 ## Structure